frappe/press/guide-to-testing.md

 ### Background jobs

-Since background jobs are forked off of a different process, our mocks and patches are not going to gold there.
+Since background jobs are forked off of a different process, our mocks and patches are not going to hold there.
 Not only that, but we can't control/predict when the background job will run and finish.
 So, when your code involves creating a background job, we can simply mock the call so that it runs in foreground instead.
 There's a utility method you can use to achieve this with ease: